Editing your novel can be exciting if you think about it as taking the journey with your characters a second time.

 Writing a story is fun, but editing can be exciting too ...

-if you change your mindset by choosing to see it as an opportunity to improve your story and make it more enjoyable for your readers.
+If you change your mindset by choosing to see it as an opportunity to improve your story, you will make it more enjoyable for your readers.